 - Up to 13 months of contact with families of Hospice patients

-- Referral resources and information for long-term support base on community as available
+- Referral resources and information for long-term support in community as available

-Teen Support Group: Designed for any adolescent who has lost a loved one through death.
+- Child and Teen Support Groups: Designed for any children and teens who have lost a loved one through death.
 Registration is required, please call for details.

-Camp Sunrise: Is designed for grades K-12 graders who have experience the death of a loved one in the last two years.
-This camp offers many forms of creative grief exploration, group support, and tangible comping skills for application.
+- Camp Sunrise: Is designed for grades K-12 graders who have experienced the death of a loved one in the last two years.
+This camp offers many forms of creative grief exploration, group support, and tangible coping skills for application.

 Grief support groups

-This group is designed for anyone over the age of 18 who has experienced a loss.
+This monthly group is designed for anyone over the age of 18 who has experienced a loss.
 Losing a friend or family member is never easy and grief can often feel like an invisible injury.
-We invite you to join us in a safe space to share your grief experience or listen to the experience of other’s.
+We invite you to join us in a safe space to share your grief experience or listen to the experience of others.
+These groups do not follow or use a curriculum, so each month is different

 This group is designed for anyone who has lost a significant other, partner, and/or spouse.
 Losing your person, companion, and teammate can leave a hole in your heart and support system.
-Please join us in sharing your grief experience or listen to the experience of other’s.
+Please join us in sharing your grief experience or listen to the experience of others.
+This group is typically 6-8 weeks.

 Loss of a Parent Group 18+